← Back to Blog

 The importance of client billing

-As an independent contractor, you should bill your clients timely and professionally.
+As an agency or independent contractor, you should bill your clients timely and professionally.
 Below are some of the top reasons why it’s important.

 1. Financial stability